Sashulik/Detroit-Autonomous-Vehicle-Group/README.md

 ```
     python rc_control_test.py
+    For linux you must give permissions to the serial ports first.
+Insturctions below:
+     Step 1: Determine com port (ls /dev/tty* with USB plugged in; then unplug the USB and re-run the code.
+This will show you which port is turning on and off and that is the port you need to connect to.
+Most likely it will be /dev/ttyACM0)
+     Step 2: Run the following command - "sudo chmod 666 /dev/ttyACM0" (this should be the com port)

 ```

 If only one com port is available, it will be automatically seleted.
 If there are more than one available, you will be prompted to select the appropriate one.